decentraland/old-documentation/_posts/development-guide/2020-02-20-smart-items.md

 To keep the state of your smart item in sync between players, make sure that any relevant changes send out messages via the item's channel for other instances to follow it.

-When new players join the scene, the make sure that they obtain any relevant information from other players about the current state of the item.
-To do this, the door item sends out a `channel.request` when spawning, and if there are any other players with instances of that door they will reply with a boolean indicating if the door is currently open.
+When new players join the scene, make sure that they obtain any relevant information from other players about the current state of the item.
+For example, to do this, the door item sends out a `channel.request` when spawning, and if there are any other players with instances of that door there should be code that will reply with a boolean indicating if the door is currently open.

 ```ts
 // we send a request to all other players